anirudt/concert-master/README.md

 ```

 ## TODO:
-- Duplicate the code for a single and a double hand system.
-- Optparse coming soon.
+- Archive the scatterplot and the MIDI file later.

 ## Preprocessing involved
 The following preprocessing is conducted: